Description of Boswellia

 While the frankincense extract did not lead to any significant improvements compared to the placebo, it did lead to a decrease in the overall consumption of non-steroidal anti-inflammatory drugs in the Boswellia group .

-Further research led to conflicting, and much more positive, results.
+Further research led to conflicting, and much more positive results.
 This research resulted from the observation that leukotrienes perpetuate a number of chronic inflammatory conditions.

 There is currently no recommended dose for frankincense.
 Studies that report improved health conditions involve amounts varying from 600-3000 mg of gum resin or an equivalent .

-One must also be cautious when purchasing products made from Boswellia.
+One must also be cautious when purchasing products made with Boswellia.
 Because there is no medical standardization, one cannot be sure whether or not they are buying a reliable product.
 Indeed, science does not confirm what constitutes a reliable frankincense product.

 While some mild side effects can occur due to oral ingestion, no long-term or severe effects have been reported in all of the studies on frankincense .